lukso-network/docs/docs/faq/network/validators.md

 ## What is the validator withdrawal address?

-Staking withdrawals refer to **withdrawing earned rewards or the initial staked amount** of 32 LYX by validators participating in Proof-of-Stake.
+Staking withdrawals refer to **withdrawing earned rewards or the initial staked amount** by validators participating in Proof-of-Stake.
 These staking withdrawals are automatically pushed to the withdrawal address set during the key generation process and are registered on-chain during the deposit.
 If set, the withdrawal address **cannot be changed once the stake is deposited**.
 If you want to update it, you must exit your validators to receive the funds on the current withdrawal address and set up new validator keys afterward.

 ## What is the validator fee recipient address?